Find Affordable College Courses

 WGU also took the #3 spot in our Best Information Technology Bachelor’s Degree Schools in the Rocky Mountains Region rankings.

 Out of the 10 schools in the Rocky Mountains Region that were part of this year’s ranking, Colorado Technical University - Colorado Springs landed the # 3 spot on the list.
-Colorado Technical University - Colorado Springs is a fairly large private for-profit school located in the city of Colorado Springs.
+Colorado Technical University - Colorado Springs is a very large private for-profit school located in the city of Colorado Springs.

 The average tuition and fees for an out-of-state undergraduate student at Colorado Technical University - Colorado Springs are $12,581 a year.
 On average, IT graduates from Colorado Technical University - Colorado Springs take out $36,809 in student loans while working on their Bachelor's Degree.